Parameter

 bc.draw('mpl')

-Create a new named Parameter.
+Create a new named Parameter

 Parameters

-• uuid (UUID | None) – For advanced usage only.
+, used for visual representation.
+This can be any unicode string, e.g. “ϕ”. - uuid (UUID | None) – For advanced usage only.
 Override the UUID of this parameter, in order to make it compare equal to some other parameter object.
 By default, two parameters with the same name do not compare equal to help catch shadowing bugs when two circuits containing the same named parameters are spurious combined.
-Setting the uuid field when creating two parameters to the same thing (along with the same name) allows them to be equal.
-This is useful during serialization and deserialization.
+Setting the

 Attributes